A person is guilty of an offence if:

 (1) he keeps animals solely or primarily for slaughter, whether by himself or another, for the value of their fur, or for breeding progeny for such slaughter1; or

 (2) he knowingly causes or permits another person to keep animals for such purposes2.

 A person guilty of such an offence is liable on summary conviction to a fine3.

-If a person is convicted of an offence under head (1) above in respect of animals of a particular description, the court may make a forfeiture order4 in respect of any animals of that description which
+If a person is convicted of an offence under head (1) above in respect of animals of a particular description, the court may make

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.